Virginia football bowls over Duke after slow start in season opener

-While an experienced defense filled with playmakers forced seven turnovers, including intercepting Blue Devils starting quarterback Chase Brice four times, 6-foot-7 freshman wide receiver Lavel Davis Jr. almost single-handedly stole the spotlight with dazzling catches belying his youth.
+While an experienced defense filled with playmakers forced seven turnovers, including four interceptions of Blue Devils starting quarterback Chase Brice, 6-foot-7 freshman wide receiver Lavel Davis Jr. almost single-handedly stole the spotlight with dazzling catches belying his youth.

-Davis finished with 101 yards and two touchdowns on four receptions, several of the acrobatic variety.
-His first touchdown catch covered 18 yards and put Virginia ahead to stay, 24-20, with 12:43 left in the fourth quarter.
+Davis finished with 101 yards and two touchdowns on four receptions.
+His first touchdown catch covered 18 yards and put Virginia ahead to stay at 24-20 with 12:43 left in the fourth quarter.
 One snap earlier Davis caught a 39-yarder along the right sideline.

-On Duke’s ensuing series, Cavaliers safety Joey Blount stepped in front of Brice’s pass over the middle for an interception that set up Virginia at the Blue Devils 49.
+On Duke’s ensuing series, Cavaliers safety Joey Blount stepped in front of Brice’s pass over the middle for an interception that set up Virginia at the Duke 49.
 Virginia was in the end zone four plays later on Davis’s leaping 26-yard reception.

 “He was one of our best-kept secrets,” Virginia Coach Bronco Mendenhall said of Davis.
 “It’s hard to hide 6-7 in practice.
 Wasn’t highly recruited.
 Thought to be a project.
 He kept making plays against us everyday during practice.”